 Can you please describe one or more of the ways in which you use the Commons?

 For me, the most promising use of the Commons is that it keeps me connected with the entire CUNY community.
-I like being part of CUNY as it is extremely diverse in all respects and has a 2016-05-21_12-23-09lot to offer to everyone through its events, activities, professional development opportunities, and university-wide education initiatives.
+I like being part of CUNY as it is extremely diverse in all respects and has a lot to offer to everyone through its events, activities, professional development opportunities, and university-wide education initiatives.
 However, most of this information is disseminated through CUNY, GC or respective college websites which makes it difficult to access when

 needed.
 The Commons brings all this information together on a single platform in interactive ways such as announcements, posts, and public groups, keeping me informed about events that I am interested in.
 Also, through Commons public groups (e.g. Quantitative Reasoning across CUNY, CUNY Women in STEM, EES Community), I am able to interact with people of similar interests discussing ideas, issues, and solutions towards common goals.